 Initial results have been promising against blood cancers such as lymphomas and leukemias.
 Investigators have also reported on studies that have used CAR-T to treat people with multiple myeloma.

 The studies are small, but the results are impressive.
 The volunteers had previously been given standard multiple myeloma treatments but their cancer had gotten worse.
 After the CAR-T therapy, almost every patient responded.

 Many went into complete remission and some are more than a year out of treatment with no sign of disease.
 One patient, however, had the cancer worsen.
 The results with Carvykti are even more promising.

 What Are the Side Effects?

-Side effects of the therapy include low blood pressure, fever and difficulty breathing as a result of the immune system being overwhelmed.
-These reactions may require hospitalization but they respond to treatment.
+Side effects of CAR-T therapy include low blood pressure, fever and difficulty breathing as a result of the immune system being overwhelmed.
+These reactions may require hospitalization but they usually respond to treatment.

 To Learn More: